-Branching out towards imperative languages, recent works have also analyzed procedural programs (in C, Java Bytecode, etc.) via transformations into term rewrite systems \cite{fal:kap:09,fal:kap:sin:11,fur:nis:sak:kus:sak:08,ott:bro:ess:gie:10}.
-In particular, \emph{constrained rewriting systems} are popular for these transformations, since logical constraints used for modeling the control flow can be separated from terms expressing intermediate states~\cite{fur:nis:sak:kus:sak:08,fal:kap:09,sak:nis:sak:sak:kus:09,nak:nis:kus:sak:sak:10,fal:kap:sin:11}.
-To capture the existing approaches for constrained rewriting in one unified setting, the framework of \emph{logically constrained term rewriting systems (LCTRSs)} has been proposed~\cite{kop:nis:13}.
+To analyze imperative programs (in C, Java, etc.), recent works have applied transformations into term rewrite systems (e.g., \cite{ott:bro:ess:gie:10}).
+In particular, \emph{constrained rewriting systems} are popular as target language, since logical constraints to model the control flow can be separated from terms to model intermediate states~\cite{fur:nis:sak:kus:sak:08,fal:kap:09,sak:nis:sak:sak:kus:09,nak:nis:kus:sak:sak:10,fal:kap:sin:11}.
+Unifying existing approaches, \citeN{kop:nis:13} have proposed the framework of \emph{logically constrained term rewriting systems (LCTRSs)}.

 \myparagraph{Aims} The aim of this paper is twofold.
 First, we propose a new transforma\-tion method from procedural programs into constrained term rewriting.
-This transformation---which is designed to result in LCTRSs which closely follow the original control flow---will allow us to use the many methods available to term rewriting (which generally extend to constrained rewriting naturally) also to analyze imperative programs.
+This transformation makes it possible to use the many methods available to term rewriting also to analyze imperative programs.
 Unlike previous methods, we do not limit interest to integer functions.

-Second, we develop a verification method for LCTRSs, designed in particular for LCTRSs obtained from procedural programs.
-We use rewriting induction~\cite{red:90}, one of the well-investigated methods for inductive theorem proving, together with a generalization technique that performs particularly well for transformed iterative functions.
-Although our examples focus on integers and statically allocated integer arrays, the results can be used with various theories.
+Second, we develop a verification method for LCTRSs, based on rewriting induction~\cite{red:90}---a well-investigated method of inductive theorem proving---to prove (total) equivalence of two functions.
+We also supply two generalization techniques, the main one of which is specialized for transformed iterative functions.

 The applications are many.
-Most importantly, the method can be used to automatically verify the safety of replacing one piece of code by another.
-Here, equivalence between different interface implementations comes to mind, allowing the user to determine automatically whether one implementation can safely be exchanged for another or whether a modification has changed the semantics of the program (see e.g.\ \cite{god:str:09,lah:haw:kaw:reb:12}).
-Proposing replacements of equivalent algorithms may even be done automatically, in the form of algorithm recognition (see e.g.\ \cite{ali:bar:03}).
+First, checking equivalence between different implementations comes to mind.
+This allows the user to determine automatically if a modification in the program has changed its semantics (see e.g.\ \cite{god:str:13,lah:haw:kaw:reb:12}).
+Proposing equivalent replacements may even be done automatically, via algorithm recognition (see e.g.\ \cite{ali:bar:03}).